 A more realistic model of how to lift New Zealanders’ prosperity is one which relies on New Zealand’s unique endowment of natural and human capital.
 The quality of foreign immigration is the over-riding priority – which immigrants can provide the best value to us?

 There’s evidence that the path to Permanent Residency is too easy, that we’re not valuing it highly enough.
 Migrants arrive, get permanent residency after 2 years of residency and then leave with that as a lifeline.
 So they leave for as long as they like, knowing they can always return.
-Problem is when they do this in droves, they squeeze our other long-term immigration programmes.
-Do we really want these casuals?
+Such behaviour is not hugely beneficial to New Zealand.

 A new place in Aotearoa New Zealand should only be created for someone who is really going to contribute so we need to develop criteria that ensures this – including requiring a longer time to be served before permanent residence is provided.

 Those granted temporary working visas are predominantly young, very motivated on their Overseas Experience and happy to take any work as fillers to finance their stay.
 Kiwis love doing the same abroad so these are grounds for reciprocal bilateral arrangements.

 The boom in skilled, intelligent and energetic temporary workers willing to work for low wages is sensitive because they compete with low skilled (often young) Kiwis for work and of course being higher quality in general, the foreigners succeed.
 That pleases employers and customers so to that extent is an economic benefit.
 The evidence that local workers are being displaced is patchy, there’s a counter argument that the hospitality sector especially has expanded as a result of the visitor working visa phenomenon.
 But even if the evidence is there, our response needs to be more training of our displaced, low skill workers so they can compete fully with this competition.